josephclander/bank-app-tech-test/README.md

   - to create a function aiming for the assignment requirements first and foremost
 - Effort was taken on encapsulation.
 The `currentBalance` in the constructor isn't made available via a method, however constructor functions cannot be made private and so can be accessed directly.
 One last refactor was to remove the constructor and use `#currentBalance`.
 Now this is not accessible.
 - This makes this app work for non-malicious, normal use.
-- However, at this stage of the process, the `listTransactions()` function gives access to the `transactions` array, which contains references to the `transaction objects`.
+- The `listTransactions()` function gives access to the `transactions` array, which contains references to the `transaction objects`.
 This means you can access them and change them.
-- A refactor would be to create encapsulated transactions.
+- To combat this I have implemented `Object.freeze()` when creating these objects
 - Time was spent finding an appropriate `jest matcher` to ensure the date and numbers were tested separately despite being output on the same line.